emmajanedrews/base-template/_posts/2017-03-23-5-things-to-avoid-when-selling-your-house.md

 If you're getting ready to sell your house, there are certain things you should actually avoid doing:

-**1. Wallpaper is out.** Unless your home is custom, you want to avoid putting up wallpaper at all costs.
+**1. Wallpaper is out.** Unless your home is custom-built, you want to avoid putting up wallpaper at all costs.

 **2. Lavish light fixtures.** You want to keep your fixtures clean and simple; you don't need to overspend or get something ornate and personal.